Want your email campaigns to shine and get your audience clicking? Then let’s talk about email design.

-Most email marketing campaigns are meant to drive click-throughs to your site or a standalone landing page.
-This is achieved through placing links inside of your messages.
+Email marketing campaigns aim to drive clicks to your site or landing page through links in your messages.

 If you’re building HTML emails, you can hyperlink virtually anything – a piece of text, an image (even a GIF), or a call-to-action button.

 Before we go there, however, there’s one more thing you should keep in mind.
-It’s the importance of keeping your text-to-link ratio, which you can read more on in this post on improving your email deliverability.
+It’s important to keep your text-to-link ratio, which you can read more about in this post on improving your email deliverability.